-Studies have shown that the standard methods of cleaning with mops and rags, essentially smears soils on surfaces and can cause cross contamination.
+Studies have shown that the standard methods of cleaning with mops and rags, essentially smear soils on surfaces.
+They can also cause cross contamination.
 In other words, they don’t remove soils, odor-causing bacteria, or harmful pathogens such as Staphylococcus, Streptococcus, MRSA, E.coli, Salmonella, and influenza.
 Instead, they spread them.

 Full Sweep Cleaning utilizes a Kaivac spray-and-vac cleaning system called No-Touch Cleaning by Kaivac.
 These systems are proven to be as much as 60 times more effective at removing contaminants from surfaces than mops and rags.
 “It is the most effective restroom cleaning tool on the market,” says Roy.
 “This cleaning machine is highly versatile and it thoroughly cleans any restroom hands-free.”